zerrynlh/Melbounrne-AUD-Housing-Market/README.md

 After cleaning the data, I performed correlation analysis to determine which numerical variables would be best for training the models.
 This determine that the variables with the strongest correlation to price were:

-- Rooms
+- Number of rooms
-- Bathroom
+- Number of bathrooms
-- Bedroom2
+- Bedroom2 (room numbers from different source)
-- BuildingArea
+- Building area

 The first model utilized was a decision tree which had a mean absolute error (MEA) of 256,665.